-- Unsolicited calls, emails and letters.
+- Calls, emails and letters.

 - Personal financial information included in documents generated for procurements and financial transactions and reports.

-We will generally collect the information directly from you or your authorised representative.
+We will generally collect personal information directly from you or your authorised representative.
 If we ask you for your contact details, we will indicate whether a detail is optional or required.
 If it is optional, we seek your consent to collect and use it.